-Volvo Cars will go public on the Stockholm stock exchange debut on October 28, targeting a market value of up to 200 billion kronor ($23.1 billion).
+Volvo Cars went public on the Stockholm Stock Exchange on October 29, selling 380 million new shares at 53 Swedish kronor ($6.22) each, meaning a market value of some 158 billion kronor ($18.5 billion).

 Its current owner Geely will remain the main shareholder following the IPO.
 Although the two companies have developed a close collaboration that extends beyond ownership, Geely and Volvo Cars share technologies and production facilities.